 If you have children: You may want to leave your children a sum of money to help them with their finances, or to go towards their education, e.g. university fees.

 There are many things to consider when weighing up the true value of a life insurance policy though:

-The higher the amount of cover, the more it will cost you monthly
+The higher the amount of cover, the more you will need to pay each month

-The older you are, the more expensive your policy is likely to cost
+The older you are, the more expensive your policy is likely to be

 If you smoke, you may struggle to find a policy, and the ones you find will cost more

 If you are unsure if you should take out life insurance, speak to an independent financial adviser.